Personal pensions

 A workplace pension is set up through your employer where they choose the provider.
 The company may also contribute to your pension pot, but you may have a more restricted choice as to where and how your money is invested.
 A personal pension allows you to decide who will be the provider or whether you’ll make your own investment decisions.
 You are responsible for your contributions and they’re not topped up by your employer.

-The state pension age in the UK is currently 66 years old for men and women but will start increasing again from 6 May 2026.
+The state pension age in the UK is currently 66 years old for men and women but this age may increase.
 The Government’s website can tell you when you will reach state pension age, depending on your date of birth.

 A pension credit is extra money provided from the government to help with housing and living costs if you’re over state pension age and on a low income.